Jackson Hole Fly Fishing Guides

 Specialty: Enjoys turning guests onto the sport of fly fishing in one of the country’s most beautiful places.

 Walt has been an avid participant the last 10 years in the Jackson Hole One Fly competition.
 He has also worked with the Wounded Warriors and Casting for the Cure projects.
 Walt’s calm demeanor and attention to detail make him a natural fly fishing teacher.
-In the winter he doubles as a part-time ski instructor at Jackson Hole Mountain Resort and works as a full-time ski patroller at Snow King Resort.
-He is a certified EMT and wilderness responder.
+In the winter he doubles as a part-time ski instructor at Jackson Hole Mountain Resort and is a certified EMT/wilderness responder.
+In 2022, Walt will complete his training to be an instructor in the outdoor medical field and is GTFF’s safety officer.

 Nick Fiorini grew up in the mountains of West Virginia where he developed a passion for fly fishing at a young age.
 Nick is an easy going guide with a sense of adventure to find the less seen water.
 In the off season you will find Nick fishing a wide variety of rivers in the west trying to perfect his skills for the next up and coming season.
 His family has a rich history of guiding in the early years for steelhead from Alaska to Washington and had names like Bing Cosby and John Wayne to boast of their experiences with his uncle.
 Nick is an incredible tier and does some work for Patagonia River Ranch and is beginning to host trips to the White River in Arkansas.